MJ Melendez Player Props: Royals vs. Blue Jays

-After going 0-for-3 in his most recent game, MJ Melendez and the Kansas City Royals take on the Toronto Blue Jays (who will start Jose Berrios) at 7:40 PM ET on Monday.
+After going 2-for-5 with a double, a home run and two RBI in his most recent game, MJ Melendez and the Kansas City Royals take on the Toronto Blue Jays (who will hand the ball to Yusei Kikuchi) at 7:40 PM ET on Tuesday.

-He had a hitless showing in his previous game (0-for-3) against the Twins.
+In his previous appearance, he collected two extra-base hits (2-for-5 with a double, a home run and two RBI) against the Blue Jays.

 MJ Melendez Game Info & Props vs. the Blue Jays